frzi/SwiftPromise/README.md

 [![Swift Version](https://img.shields.io/badge/swift-3.0-orange.svg)](https://swift.org)

-Promises are dang great in JavaScript.
-What's dang great as well is Swift!
-So with that in mind, I decided to try and replicate Promises in Swift.
-Trying my best to stay close to the [Promises/A+](https://promisesaplus.com/) specs.
-There are plenty of other Promise and Future frameworks for Swift out there already.
-Some quite extensive, some pretty simple.
-Mine is of the simple variance.
+A small and easy-to-use Promise class for Swift 3.
+Heavily inspired by [Promises/A+](https://promisesaplus.com/), familiar to all JavaScript developers by now.

 ## Install
-Just copy the Promise.swift file to your Xcode project.
-Yeah, that's it!
-The beauty of Swift!
+Just copy the Promise.swift file to your (Xcode) project.
+I'm not going to create a Swift Package for one single Swift file. :)

-## TODO
-Make the class Swift Package Manager ready.
-But not until `Dispatch` becomes available on Linux.

 ## Usage
 The Promise class is declared with a generic type.